Adding a Column in Production

 Our User table has over 15 million records.
 We do not want our database locking up or other dependent code being affected during deployment.

-Timing is an issue and we need the new column to be added quickly.
+Timing is an issue.
+We need the new column added quickly.
 Let’s try another solution.

 This time, we are going to break up this feature into two deploys.